BrianJN95/sales-profitiablity-analysis/README.md

 ![Profit by Region — Tables Sub-Category](screenshots/profit_by_region_tables.png)

-**Key finding:** The East region has the weakest profitability, with a profit margin of -28.17%.
+**Key finding:** East has the largest absolute loss (-11,025) and the weakest profit margin (-28.17%), based on the regional profitability calculation.